« Water is not necessary for life, it is life » Antoine de St. Exupéry

 Water is absorbed into our body within 5 minutes of drinking and remains in the body for an average of 10 days.
 All the water in your body is replaced within +/- 50 days.
 Water molecules are transported through the bloodstream to all cells in the body.

-By drinking water, it will better hydrate our tissues (skin) by entering these cells more easily via aquaporins (the water channel of the cell through the cell membrane which is waterproof, see image below) thanks to its lower surface tension.
+By drinking dynamized water, it will better hydrate our cells by entering them more easily via aquaporins (the water channel of the cell through the cell membrane which is waterproof, see image below) thanks to its lower surface tension.

 Membrane voltage and its influence on cell exchange